How to Reduce Charge Recombination in Organic Solar Cells: There Are Still Lessons to Learn from P3HT:PCBM: Results

 Having shown that the CB and DCB~blends show clear differences in their morphological features, we now turn to the electrical properties.
 To estimate the carrier mobilities, we used space-charge limited current~(SCLC) experiments.
 Figure~S8 in the Supporting Information shows $j$--$V$~curves of electron-only and hole-only devices whose active layers were prepared the same way as for the solar cells.
 As the simplest and most robust model, we fitted the data in the SCLC~regime to the Mott--Gurney law, and Table~\ref{tab:SCLC} lists the resulting electron and hole mobilities.
 As the most important result, the magnitude of both $\mu_n$ and $\mu_p$ appears to be fairly independent of the solvent used.

-We further analyzed the data in terms of the Gaussian disorder model,\cite{Pasveer2005,Felekidis2018} which explicitly takes into account the hopping nature of transport.
-Also the derived hopping parameters given in Table~\ref{tab:SCLC}, that is, the Gaussian disorder~$\sigma$ and the attempt-to-hop frequency~$\nu_0$, point to very similar transport properties between the CB and DCB~blends.
+We further analyzed the data in terms of the Gaussian disorder model~(GDM), which explicitly takes into account the hopping nature of transport.\cite{Pasveer2005,Felekidis2018} Also the derived hopping parameters given in Table~\ref{tab:SCLC}, that is, the Gaussian disorder~$\sigma$ and the attempt-to-hop frequency~$\nu_0$, point to very similar transport properties between the CB and DCB~blends.
 Notably, while there is virtually no difference in the Gaussian disorder for electrons, the disorder for hole transport is $\unit[{\sim}15]{meV}$ smaller in case of the DCB~samples.
 This shows once again that it is mainly properties of the P3HT phase that are influenced by the solvent.
 Considering that the apparent transport characteristics are an average over aggregated and amorphous regions, the result is also in line with our hypothesis that the DCB~blends consist of slightly less disordered material.
-However, these favorable local transport properties apparently do not affect the \textit{macroscopic} mobility, which is known to be largely dominated by the transport through amorphous regions rather than within the aggregates.\cite{Pingel2010,Turner2011,Noriega2013}
+Macroscopically, however, the beneficial effect of the narrower density of states~(lower~$\sigma$) holes are experiencing in the DCB~blends will be canceled out by the slower hopping rate~(lower~$\nu_0$), so that the results from the GDM~model are overall consistent with the Mott--Gurney analysis.
+This is also in agreement with the general assumption that the macroscopic transport properties are largely dominated by the transport through amorphous regions~(which we assume are not significantly different between the CB and DCB blends) rather than within the aggregates.\cite{Pingel2010,Turner2011,Noriega2013}